johnnyhuy/ubuntu-ethereum-miner/README.md

 ## Disclaimers

 I am not the creator of Claymore's Miner (miner zip stored in /miner/*.gz).

 This is an installation guide to install an Nvidia miner and I will not be responsible/liable for any damages once in use.

 ## Option A) Automated Installation

+This script requires **root** to update/create files and configure Nvidia drivers.

 1. Gain access to your Ubuntu instance